Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: The Feature Deviation Phenomenon

-The \emph{feature deviation} phenomenon very likely explains over-fitting to minor classes.
-The linear classifiers learned to differentiate the training instances among classes (almost perfectly) have little to do with differentiating the test instances for minor classes, since the training and test features of the same minor class are not occupying the same feature space.
-To verify this and better understand how feature deviation leads to over-fitting, we plot in~\autoref{fig:3} the decision values $\vw_{c'}^\top f_{\vtheta}(\vx)$ and predicted labels averaged over instances of each class $c$ (row-wise) to all the predicted labels $c'$ (column-wise).
-By comparing the matrix in testing (right) to that in training (left), we have the following findings. \begin{itemize} \item The diagonal decision values drop (get darker) in testing, especially for minor classes, suggesting that \emph{the deviated features of test instances tend to move to regions of lower decision values.} We note that, the diagonal values are similar across classes in training, even though the classifier norms are biased to major classes. \item The off-diagonal decision values do not change much from training to testing, compared to the diagonal values.
-Some off-diagonal values even increase, especially those at the lower triangle, suggesting that the deviated features tend to move towards major classes. \end{itemize}
+To further understand how feature deviation correlates with over-fitting, we plot the confusion matrices in \autoref{fig:3} (a).
+For data of each class $c'$ (row-wise), we show the decision values $\vw_{c}^\top f_{\vtheta}(\vx)$ and the predictions\footnote{The prediction is the $\argmin$ of decision values (\ie, logits) over all possible labels (see \autoref{eq_CNN_pred}).} to all the possible labels $c$ (column-wise), averaged over the training or test instances.
+Comparing the matrix in testing (middle) to that in training (left)\footnote{The right sub-figure in ~\autoref{fig:3} (a) or (b) shows the difference.}, we have the following findings. \begin{itemize} \item The diagonal decision values drop (get darker) in testing, especially for minor classes, suggesting that \emph{the deviated features of test instances tend to move to regions of lower decision values.} This can be seen in the right sub-figure, which shows the difference between testing and training.
+We note that, the diagonal decision values are similar across classes in training, even though the classifier norms are biased to major classes. \item The off-diagonal decision values do not change much from training to testing, compared to the diagonal values.
+Some off-diagonal values even increase, especially those at the lower triangle, meaning that \emph{the deviated features of minor classes tend to move toward major classes.} \end{itemize}

-These effects explain why a ConvNet classifier misclassifies many of the minor-class test instances into major classes, as shown in the confusion matrices of predicted labels in~\autoref{fig:3}.
+These effects of feature deviation explain why a ConvNet classifier misclassifies many of the minor-class test instances into major classes, as shown in the confusion matrix of predicted labels in~\autoref{fig:3} (a), the bottom middle sub-figure.